-Electric heat can be generated by an SSR (solid state relay) controlled heater or SCR (silicon controlled rectifier) controlled heater.
+Electric heat is generated by an SSR (solid state relay) controlled heater or SCR (silicon controlled rectifier) controlled heater.
 The SSR cycles the heater on and off to maintain the reactivation discharge air temperature based upon a signal it receives from the system controller.
 SCR's also receive a signal from the system controller, but modulate the percentage of energy output for tighter control.

-There may be more than one heater bank depending upon the output required.
+There may be more than one heater bank depending upon the capacity required.
 Refer to the Electrical drawing for details.

 To prevent high "in-rush" currents during starting, the reactivation starting sequence is delayed.
-Once the process blower starts, the reactivation blower and heater banks will start as needed following a built-in time delay.
+Once the process blower starts, the reactivation blower and heater banks start as needed.